-Toss the beef back in, along with the fish sauce, Golden Mountain seasoning, dark soy sauce, and sugar.
-Stir-fry for another 2 minutes, until sugar has melted away, then fold in the Thai basil until wilted.
+Toss the beef back in, along with the soy sauce, dark soy sauce, oyster sauce, fish sauce, and sugar.
+Stir-fry for another few seconds, and then fold in the Thai basil until it’s just wilted.

 Serve with jasmine rice and prik nam pla (Thai chiles in fish sauce) on the side.

 Easy, authentic, delicious.
 This is another one of the dishes Steve and I would frequently order at our beloved Thai place in California.
 And with this recipe, I am that much closer to perfecting all of our favorites at home.